flavio-martinelli/crowdquiz/README.md

 # CrowdQuiz

 Built with AI for hosting party quizzes.
-No guarantees.
+It works, but no guarantees.

 Real-time quiz and poll system for groups.
 The host runs it on a laptop, everyone else joins from their phone by scanning a QR code.